Selection and improvement of product formulae for best performance of quantum simulation: Background: Extending Yoshida's method to 10th order

-Here we explain how to extend the method of Yoshida to obtain the equations for a 10th order integrator.
-See \sec{yoshidas-method} for an introductory explanation of how the method is used for 6th order.
+Here we give a pedagogical explanation of how to extend the method of Yoshida to obtain the equations for a 10th order integrator.
+See also Ref.~\cite{Hairer2006} for an explanation of how to derive order conditions in terms of tree diagrams, or Ref.~\cite{Sofroniou2005integrators} for explicit 10th order conditions.
+We also provide an introductory explanation of how the method is used for 6th order in \sec{yoshidas-method}.
 The general principle used there was to provide an expression for $S^{(m)}(\tau)$ in Eq.~\eqref{eq:Yosh-order6} with the expression in the exponential given up to 6th order.
 Then the coefficients of the multicommutators of operators needed to be made equal to zero in order to obtain a 6th order approximation.
 Here we apply the same principle, except now we need to derive the terms up to 10th order.

 In order to do this, we start by expressing $S_2(t)$ up to 10th order as

 where we follow the notation from \cref{cor:symmetric_BCH} with $\alpha_j$ defined as commutators of operators.
 We will then iteratively apply the symmetric BCH expansion for $Z$ in $e^Z = e^C e^D e^C$ in order to obtain an expression for $S^{(m)}(\tau)$ up to 10th order.
 It will be helpful to consider the following notation for commutators.
 For any operators $X_1, X_2,\cdots, X_L$ we define